 - They’ll help keep the night varied and fun, something that can be hard to do when people are forced to listen to the same band the whole night.

 - You may be able to jam or collaborate with them onstage.
-You could also collaborate on after parties, CD signings, meet-and-greets, and other fan engagement activities.
+You could also collaborate on big after parties with fog machines, CD signings, meet-and-greets, and other fan engagement activities.

 Work with one or two other bands and put them on the bill.
 Please make setup and teardown as straightforward as possible.
 Don’t keep the audience waiting for too long between sets.

 Play Nice With Sound Techs Or Hire Your Own

 Make friends with every sound tech you come in contact with.
 They have the ability to make you sound good or bad depending on how they feel.

 True, there are some techs that aren’t very good at what they do, but they’ll at least be cooperative if you’re friendly towards them.

 If at all possible, don’t make a huge list of demands upon arrival.
 It’s going to stress out the tech, and cause them to become resentful for signing up to run sound for you.
 I know some acts like to bring their own effects and rackmount gear, and that’s totally understandable, but the tech probably showed up knowing nothing about your setup unless you contacted them in advance.
 So, if you’re going to bring extra gear, let them know well in advance.